zeekus/textfiles/pschism_build_document_with_spack.md

 ## PSCHISM specific information
 ---

-*SNAFU with complier : Compile the pschism code -  A: Load the modules for the code building*
+- SNAFU with complier : Compile the pschism code -  A: Load the modules for the code building.

-*verify that the compiler module is not loaded this will mess up the environment* echo $CXX - SNAFU - We don't want this.
+- verify that the compiler module is not loaded this will mess up the environment echo $CXX - SNAFU - We don't want this.

 ```
-[myhost Test_ICM_ChesBay]$ echo $CXX
+[myhost]$ echo $CXX
 /modeling/spack/opt/spack/linux-centos7-skylake_avx512/gcc-9.2.0/intel-oneapi-compilers-2022.2.0-bbwg6kp4drnfbamarwg2dtnr64ulqv3i/compiler/2022.2.0/linux/bin/icpx
+unset $CCX # if needed
 ```

 ### Step 15: Prep verify the modules used for pschism exist in spack and can be accessed.